gregbuchholz/threads/README.md

     https://github.com/rust-lang/rust/issues/84224

+Thread local storage apprears to work out-of-the-box with Emscripten, as shown by the program in `src/c_example`.

 I would appreciate any pointers to more information about this issue, or a more appropriate forum for this question.